Imtiyaz-Rahman/Image-Arcade/README.md

 ### High Level Designs

 Expanding on the design prototype, the use of high level designs help to give an accurate view of what would be desired within the look and feel of the website.
-In comparison to the prototype models they do not contain in depth details but can be used to further enhance concepts, such as the figure shown below.
+In comparison to the prototype models they do not contain in depth details but can be used to further enhance concepts, such as Figure 8.
 Taking the initial design prototype and adding the images that would be presented into the actual design helped to create a template, when building the website.

 Another aspect that was used with the high level design was to test new features on the prototype, this helped to show how new features would look.
 This process of experimentation helped to act as a template to be used when implementing the design into code.

+Figure 8

 ![High Level Designs](readme-images/figma-highlevel.png)